BenWeekes/agora-gstreamer/README.md

 <ins>Video out of Agora:</ins>
    agorasrc can be used to read encoded h264 from an agora channel, here is an example pipleline:

    gst-launch-1.0 agorasrc verbose=false appid=xxx channel=xxx ! decodebin ! glimagesink

-   gst-launch-1.0 agorasrc verbose=false  appid=xxx channel=xxx! decodebin ! autovideosink
+   gst-launch-1.0 agorasrc verbose=false appid=xxx channel=xxx ! decodebin ! autovideosink

+   gst-launch-1.0 agorasrc appid=xxx channel=xxx ! decodebin ! videoconvert ! jpegenc ! multifilesink location=%05d.jpg

    where appid and channel is same as agorasink.